fingerskier/manthra/README.md

 # Manthra

+You can tell all you need to know about a man's character by how he speaks to his children and how his wife speaks to him.
+  M. Currier

 A candle doesn't lose any flame by lighting another candle.

 I can't believe what you say